 Located on Paris’ Left Bank, St-Germain-des-Prés is one of the city’s most famous neighbourhoods.
 Over the years it’s been a meeting place for intellectuals, a centre of the post-war Jazz Age and a bohemian hub for artists and writers.
 And nowadays it’s a fashionable neighourhood full of designer boutiques and swanky restaurants.
 It’s also my Parisian second home, where I always stay when I visit the city.
 So let me take you on a walking tour of my favourite spots in St Germain, Paris, past historic churches, museums and gardens.
 And naturally because it’s Paris, there’ll be some eating and drinking along the way too.

-Our walk starts at the Pont des Arts by the Seine.
-This was historically a favourite spot for artists, and you’ll still spot painters on the bridge.
-It’s a popular place for an summer evening picnic too.
+Start your St Germain walking tour at the Pont des Arts by the Seine.
+This was historically a favourite spot for artists, and you’ll still see painters on the bridge.
+It’s also a popular place for an summer evening picnic.
 The bridge was where Paris’ controversial love locks trend started.
-The first padlock was added to the bridge in 2008 and eventually they built up so much that part of the railings collapsed from the weight.
-They’ve been replaced with glass panels now to stop more damage.
+The first padlock was added in 2008 and eventually they built up so much that the railings collapsed from the weight.
+They’ve now been replaced with glass panels to stop more damage.

 Leave the bridge behind you and cross over the road in front of the imposing Institut de France, home to arts, humanities and science academies.
 Walk along Quai de Conti, then take a left turn and continue up Rue Bonaparte.
 On your right you’ll pass l’École Nationale Supérieure des Beaux-Arts (National School of Fine Arts).
 You’ll often see students carrying art portfolios, hoping to repeat the success of its famous previous pupils like Monet, Degas, Renoir and Sisley.

-You can see some of their work on display at the Musée d’Orsay, a few minutes’ walk back down towards the river.
-Rue Bonaparte and the streets surrounding it are full of arty shops and galleries, with everything from antique vases to bizarre modern art installations.
+You can see work by these famous names and plenty of others on display at the Musée d’Orsay, a few minutes’ walk back down towards the river.
+The museum is set inside a Beaux-Arts-style former railway station built at the end of the 19th century, and is famous for its clock tower.
+Rue Bonaparte and the streets which surround it are full of arty shops and galleries, which have everything from antique vases to bizarre modern art installations on display.

 Next up is a more edible kind of artwork at Ladurée.
-It’s one of six Ladurée stores across Paris where they sell over 15,000 of their signature macarons a day.
+Rue Bonaparte is one of six Ladurée stores across Paris where they sell over 15,000 of their signature macarons a day.
 Each season there’s a different range of colours and flavours.
 Macarons are everywhere now but Ladurée’s are the classics – light and airy with no weird flavour combinations or elaborate decoration.

 Ladurée’s window displays are a work of art in themselves with a rainbow of colours and elegant packaging.
 There’s usually a queue out the door for a spot in their tea room, but you can get a macaron to takeaway for €2 (or €17 for six if you can’t choose just one).
 Post-sugar rush, carry on walking up Rue Bonaparte towards the church of Saint-Germain-des-Prés.
 It’s one of the oldest churches in Paris with foundations which date back to the third century.